IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/B2BiDemo02.md

-Example 2 simulates an application file containing multiple invoices in a proprietary format and splits it into two or three EDI ANSI X12 810 documents.
+Demo 2 simulates an application file containing multiple invoices in a proprietary format which gets splits it into multiple EDI ANSI X12 810 documents for two partners.
 This chapter contains both the B2Bi Configuration import steps and the client demo steps (Demo 1 is split into 2 chapters).
 The import steps would likely not be part of a client demonstration.
 The business process, maps, and envelopes are imported into B2B integrator.

 Before proceeding, take 2 minutes to listen to an explanation of the setup and demo.